Here are some amazing ways to simplify group shots

 Use a Countdown

-Using a countdown or timer is a must when taking a group shot.
+Using a countdown or timer is a must when taking a group photo.
 This gives everyone a chance to get into position, make the face they want, and blink a few times beforehand.
+Plus if there’s quite a few people you want to get in the photo, using a timer will be easier than arguing over who has the longest arm.

 Get the Key Players Involved